 Costco’s floor plan may seem haphazard, but like most things in retail it’s been very carefully designed to maximize business.
 The company regularly relocates necessities like toiletries, light bulbs, and other frequently-replenished items so the customer has to begin a search—or “treasure hunt”—for them.
 The strategy exposes shoppers to new areas of the store, and their wallets to new trauma.

-9. They Once Labeled the Bible as “Fiction.”
+9. Costco once labeled the Bible as “fiction.”

-Costco moved nearly 400,000 cars in 2014, making it the nation’s second-largest car dealer—but they don’t actually get a portion of the sale.
+Costco moved nearly 650,000 cars in 2018, making it the nation's biggest car dealer—but they don’t actually get a portion of the sale.
 In another attempt to provide value for membership fees, the company negotiates directly with a dealer for a set price, then acts as an intermediary for the customer.

 Because pizza is only one component of Costco’s food service, it doesn’t really qualify as a pizza franchise.
 Bend the definition a little bit, though, and they could make a strong case for industry dominance.
 With nearly 500 stores, they’re among the top 20 footprints of pizza chains in the country.
 To keep up with demand, their stores are usually equipped with automated sauce spinners like the one seen above.

 12. A couple got married in the Costco frozen foods section.

 It’s the day every bride dreams of: walking down the frozen foods aisle to meet her groom.
 Robert and Meredith Bonilla were married atop a pallet at a Santa Maria, California Costco in December 2014, a year after meeting at the store.
 Management gave them permission to hold the ceremony after operating hours.